ChristofSchwarz/qseok_sso_oidc/README.md

 # OIDC provider for QSEoK with SSO
 by Jacob Vinzent and Christof Schwarz

+*Note: With the help of <a href=".github/workflows/main.yml">Github Action</a> this repository is also published/updated on docker hub, image qristof/qseoksso

 *Excurse: <a href="docker.md">How to (re)publish this git to Docker Hub</a>?*

 This is a oidc provider based on this project (https://github.com/panva/node-oidc-provider) with a new behaviour.
 It does not prompt for userid and password, it looks up the user from a ticketnumber which was acquired before initiating the login process at qliksense.